-12 Town of Concord Subdivision Rules and Regulations - Section 6.2.3: Subdivision Straddling Municipal Boundaries - "The Planning Board will not approve a subdivision of land where access to the subdivision tract in Concord is through land in another Town, unless the access is an accepted public way at the time the subdivision application is submitted.
+&lt;sup>11 Town of Concord Subdivision Rules and Regulations - Section 6.2.3: Subdivision Straddling Municipal Boundaries - "The Planning Board will not approve a subdivision of land where access to the subdivision tract in Concord is through land in another Town, unless the access is an accepted public way at the time the subdivision application is submitted.
 In general, lot lines should be laid out so as not to cross municipal boundaries."
+Marcia Rasmussen, Concord Director of Planning and Land Management